 Students who are planning on future graduate study in finance or business are strongly recommended to include advanced courses in mathematics, statistics, and econometrics in their undergraduate programs.

 All finance courses have FIN 3000 Principles of Finance as a prerequisite.
 FIN 3000 is required of all BBA students.

-Students majoring in finance take in addition three required courses and five elective courses.
-A student must earn a GPA of 2.0 (C) or better in the three required courses to qualify for the finance major (only the courses taken at Baruch count in the 2.0 GPA calculation).
-In addition, a student must earn a 2.0 (C) average or better in the major to graduate.
+Students majoring in finance take three required courses and five elective courses.
+A student must earn an average GPA of 2.0 (C) or higher in the three required courses (FIN 3610, FIN 3710, ECO 4000) to take FIN 4000-level courses.
+Only the courses taken at Baruch College count in the 2.0 GPA requirement.
+In addition, a student must earn a 2.0 (C) average or higher in the major courses to graduate.

 Required Courses (9 credits)